msgpo/Discord-Webhooks/README.md

 ## What does `Action failure message: Rate limited by the remote server` mean?

 This means that Discord rate limited request because IFTTT sends it too frequently.
-This mostly happens when IFTTT tries to send alot of requests on same webhook in short amount of time. **Discord's webhook ratelimit is 5 requests per 2 seconds**.
+This mostly happens when IFTTT tries to send a lot of requests on same webhook in short amount of time. **Discord's webhook rate limit is 5 requests per 2 seconds**.
 Unable to make web request.
 Your server returned a 400.
 400 means request is invalid.
 Can be caused by:
 - wrong method verb (should be POST)
 - wrong content-type (should be application/json)
 - bad request body:
 - empty, not json or invalid json also it should be filled correctly, [check this for more info](https://birdie0.github.io/discord-webhooks-guide/).
-- resulting json is broken (usually caused by newlines in ingredients (json doesn't support them in values) and unicode characters (rare but happens sometimes)), can be fixed by escaping variables with <<<{{ingredient}}>>> (website says to use <<double>>, ignore that)
+- resulting json is broken (usually caused by newlines in ingredients (json doesn't support them in values) and unicode characters (rare but happens sometimes)), can be fixed by escaping variables with `<<<{{ingredient}}>>>` (_the website says to use <<double>>, ignore that_)
 - error from server saying that one of fields hit limit (sadly, but ifttt doesn't show error that came from server).
 Try replace ingredients with data from applet logs and send it through Postman, Insomnia, other REST Client or using @glue's g.jp <JSON>, g.test <JSON> or g.webhook <JSON> commands (last one requires adding webhook through g.set webhook <url>).
 * Error 401 - webhook url isn't full.
 Usually happens on phone where is hard to copy url from web version of discord.
 I've made this simple web app https://get-discord-webhook-url.herokuapp.com/ that allows you to create webhook on phone.
 * Error 404 - url of webhook you're using has been removed.
 Means somebody removed it.
 Solution: create new webhook and replace old url.